 Why the RAV4 Hybrid’s Impressive MPG Matters

-The RAV4 Hybrid’s impressive 39-40 MPG can save you $2,500 over five years compared to traditional gas models.
+The RAV4 Hybrid’s 39 to 40 MPG saves you about $2,500 over five years compared to standard gas models.

 Top Factors That Ensure RAV4 Hybrid Reliability